Somewhat Resilient

 Forest and Conservation Workers are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Forest and conservation work earns a "Somewhat Resilient" label because AI is genuinely changing some important parts of the job — like wildfire detection and vegetation monitoring — while leaving a lot of the hands-on, outdoor work untouched.
-Tools like AI-powered cameras and drone seeding are becoming real teammates on the job, which means workers will increasingly need to understand and work alongside these technologies rather than ignore them.
+Forest and conservation work is labeled "Somewhat Resilient" because AI is genuinely changing some important parts of the job, even while plenty of the hands-on work stays human.
+Tools like AI-powered wildfire cameras and drone seeding are becoming a real part of the workflow, meaning workers increasingly need to understand and collaborate with these technologies rather than just ignore them.

 Read full analysis